Illustration of Isaiah, a man in ancient beige robes on his knees, hands raised to the sky while a light comes from above

 Swipe to read

 Isaiah was a great prophet of God.
-He saw visions concerning Jerusalem and Judah, during the reigns of the following kings: Uzziah, Jotham, Ahaz and Hezekiah.
-Prophet Isaiah prophesied the coming of the Messiah, bringing the hope of salvation to the children of Israel.
+He saw visions about Jerusalem and Judah, during the reigns of the following kings: Uzziah, Jotham, Ahaz and Hezekiah.
+Prophet Isaiah prophesied (foretold) the coming of the Messiah, bringing the hope of salvation (being saved by God) to the children of Israel.

-Prophet Isaiah gave accurate prophecies concerning the birth of the Messiah.
+Prophet Isaiah gave accurate prophecies about the birth of the Messiah.
 The Messiah would be born through a virgin, and He would be called Immanuel (God is with us), which is Jesus Christ.
-This came to pass in the New Testament several hundred years after the death of Isaiah.
+This came true in the New Testament several hundred years after the death of Isaiah.

-Asides the coming of Christ, Isaiah talked about the kind of family the Messiah would be born into.
-The bible talks about the kind of food the baby would be fed with, mentioning curds and honey which were seen as the food of the poor.
-This particularly shows the level of humility and meekness of the Messiah.
+Besides the coming of Christ, Isaiah talked about the kind of family the Messiah would be born into.
+The Bible talks about the kind of food the baby would be fed with, mentioning curds and honey which were seen as the food of the poor.
+This shows the level of humility and gentleness of the Messiah.

-Isaiah also foretold the purpose of the coming of the Messiah, he mentioned the Messiah would be rejected, beaten and eventually killed just to cleanse us of all our sins.
-Isaiah went into the details of the suffering and the crucifixion of Jesus Christ.
+Isaiah also foretold the purpose of the coming of the Messiah, he mentioned the Messiah would be rejected, beaten and eventually killed to cleanse us of all our sins.
+Isaiah spoke in detail about the suffering and the crucifixion of Jesus Christ.

-Prophet Isaiah forecast the second coming of Christ, he described the happy after life, where there would be no sorrow or pain.
-He also talked about the destruction of the wicked people during this time.
+Prophet Isaiah foretold the second coming of Christ, he described the happy after life, where there would be no sorrow or pain.
+He also talked about the punishment of the wicked people during this time.

 In conclusion, Isaiah believed in God's promises, even though he did not witness their fulfillment, he told the prophecies without doubt.
 To the glory of God, Isaiah's prophecy about the birth and crucifixion of Jesus Christ was fulfilled in the New Testament.
 The prophesy of the second coming of Christ will come true sometime in the future.